uclaacm/hack-curriculum/stackschool/2-servers/README.md

 > \- Jon Franklin

 Servers are probably one of the most misunderstood concepts for new developers.
 If you put ten new developers in a room, it's a pretty good bet that they've all *heard* of servers.
 Maybe they've been exposed to them through pop culture.
-They've seen movies or read books where the nerdy, basement dwelling side character is approached by the charismatic protagonist to "hack into the mainframe"[^1] to stop the evil corporation and save the world.
-Or maybe they've come across the terminology at some point while learning about the fundamentals of programming, with their instructors glossing over it saying, "don't worry about this yet."
+They've seen movies or read books where the nerdy, basement dwelling side character is approached by the charismatic protagonist to "hack into the mainframe" to stop the evil corporation and save the world.[^1] Or maybe they've come across the terminology at some point while learning about the fundamentals of programming, with their instructors glossing over it saying, "don't worry about this yet."
 Whatever the case may be, its likely that a majority of the ten new developers you have confined to a room would not be able to tell you what exactly a server does, or why.
 Or even more fundamentally, what *is* a server?

 In a way, this lack of understanding almost serves as a hint to what a server is: a blackbox[^2] to process and retrieve information.
 We see this concept, **abstraction**, fairly frequently in programming and Computer Science.
 Through abstraction, we make it far simpler for others to interact with our programs.
 It's a very important concept, and we'll be digging into it in detail throughout this chapter.